-A. An AP class is an Honours class but in a subject area where the end result is taking the AP (Advanced Placement) class in Grade 12 and trying to obtain university credit.
+A. An AP class is an Honours class, but in a subject area where the end result is taking the AP (Advanced Placement) class in Grade 12 and trying to obtain university credit.
 An Honours class is offered in a subject area where there is no AP class offered in Grade 12.
-Currently, English, Chemistry and Biology offer AP courses at GW Graham.
+Currently Biology, Calculus, Chemistry, English, and Art all offer AP courses at GW Graham.